matteocrippa/awesome-swift/README.md

 *A collection of text projects.*

 * [Regex](https://github.com/brynbellomy/Regex) - Swift wrapper class for `NSRegularExpression`.
 Includes a `map()` override and an operator (`=~`) for a more Swift-like API.
+* [PySwiftyRegex](https://github.com/cezheng/PySwiftyRegex) - Easily deal with Regex in Swift in a Pythonic way.
 * [SyntaxKit](https://github.com/soffes/SyntaxKit) - TextMate-style syntax highlighting.